cnord/doc-security-center/english/05-object-manager.md

 It shall be noted that for the computer on which the site is being restored, a restriction on the available site numbers can be set.
 If the number of the site to be restored exceeds the limits of this restriction, the site will be restored, but a message will appear informing the user about the need to change the site number or change the restriction on available site numbers.

 For the site, such parameters as identifier of TP-100 GSM III transmitter, identifier and encryption key of the "Yupiter" device are not restored.
-For the site to be restored, the administrator of the site is also deleted in the personal account and subscriptions to event classes and operator actions are deleted, which were available in the "MyAlarm" application before the site deletion.
+For the site to be restored, the administrator of the site is also deleted in the "MyAlarm" and subscriptions to event classes and operator actions are deleted, which were available in the "MyAlarm" application before the site deletion.
 Besides, for the site to be restored, the permissions granted to engineers for remote access to this site are canceled.

 It is important to remember that the necessary condition for site restoration is the ability to add a site to the Security Center database in accordance with the available license restrictions.
 If the maximum possible number of sites is created in the database, an error message is displayed and the procedure for restoring the site is terminated.